 While spring cleaning might not be the thing you or your pup most look forward to, it feels amazing when it's done!
 As you work to freshen up your home and move from winter to spring, don’t forget about your pup.

 As you do your spring clean-out, it's the perfect time to refresh everything from their bed and doggie bowl to their collar and leash.
 Use these tips to tackle your dog’s toughest messes and make spring cleaning a breeze.

 1. Purge the toy box

 Constantly tripping over your pup’s toys?
 It’s time to sort through them and toss the ones that are damaged.
 Get rid of any with ripped seams, exposed squeakers, or jagged rubber edges, which could cause serious injuries.

 If a toy is still in good shape but rarely gets used, consider dropping it off at a local shelter.
 But ask first, since some can't take used toys.
-If your pup is still enjoing a toy, give it a good washing.
-Hard or rubber toys can be cleaned with hot water and mild dish soap or placed in the top rack of the dishwasher (in a separate cycle, not with dishes).
+If your pup is still enjoying a toy, give it a good washing.
+Hard or rubber toys can be cleaned with hot water and mild dish soap or placed in the top rack of the dishwasher.
 Soft, stuffed toys can be run through the washing machine on the delicate cycle.